nurakawa/nk.github.io/content/projects.md

 hidePaginati__on: true
 ---

+Some of my past work:

+### AI Projects
-- __Security of AI Systems__: an in-depth study on the security risks of transfer learning, including backdoor and adversarial attacks; in collaboration with the German Federal Office of Information Security [publication](https://www.bsi.bund.de/SharedDocs/Downloads/EN/BSI/Publications/Studies/KI/P464_Provision_use_external_data_trained_models.pdf?__blob=publicationFile&v=7)
+- __Security of AI Systems__: an in-depth study on the security risks of transfer learning, including backdoor and adversarial attacks; in collaboration with the German Federal Office of Information Security (BSI) [publication](https://www.bsi.bund.de/SharedDocs/Downloads/EN/BSI/Publications/Studies/KI/P464_Provision_use_external_data_trained_models.pdf?__blob=publicationFile&v=7)

 - __BerDiBa (Berlin Digital Rail Operations)__: a holistic digital twin for rail operations using innovative signal processing methods and Artificial Intelligence.
 My work focused on robustness assessment of AI modules in autonomous railway systems.